Statuses in Latin with translation. Quotes in Latin with translation

 One swallow does not make spring.

-It is used in the sense of ‘should not be judged too hastily, by one act’.
+Used in the sense of ‘one should not judge too hastily, based on one action’.

 Unanimously.